tsuru-robotics/sapog/README.md

 * Migrated from GCC 7.2 to GCC 10.3.1 20210824
 * Implemented support in application for UAVCAN v1
+* Implemented use of interrupts to keep the 3 CAN message boxes from overflowing in case of full bandwidth
 * Replaced bootloader with a Kocherga-based bootloader which can handle UAVCAN v1 and v0 requests.
  The bootloader application update functionality is tested to not work.
 This is being fixed.
 * Implemented integration tests and hardware-in-the-loop testing.